joaquinlarra/Contacts/README.md

 # NodeJS MongoDB React

 This app simulates a contact list management whose data are stored into an instance of mongo db.
-The goal is have a scaffold with Rest API running on Express, and front-end layer developed through React.
+The goal is have a scaffold with Rest API accessing to MongoDb and running on Express, and front-end layer developed through React.

 ## 1.1	Environment